GungHo1205/grit/questions.md

+---
+layout: default
+title: Questions
+description: This page is for the list of questions
+---

 ## Research Questions

 Here are the list of questions used in the survey of the research.
 The questions were classified into four (4) parts namely, **(1)** _Demographic_, **(2)** _Closed-Ended_, **(3)** _Likert-Style_, and **(4)** _Open-Ended_.
 Afterwhich, each parts were further classified into subcategories.